HL7/cqf-measures/input/pages/measure-repository-service.md

 The result of the packaging operation is a Bundle (or Bundles if there is a need to partition based on size) containing the artifact, tailored for content based on the requested capabilities, and any components/dependencies as specified in the parameters.

+For the $package operation, when combinations of "in" parameters specify more than one measure to package, the operation SHOULD return an OperationOutcome error.
+These combinations include the following:

+* The "id" input (in) parameter and Measure/{id}/$package have different values for the id
+* More than one of "id", "url" or "identifier" input parameters are specified
+* If Measure/{id}/$package is used to specify the measure, then url and identifier "in" parameters must not be present in the Parameters resource or as a URL parameter

+Implementations are not required to support mixing of "in" parameters in the URL and inside a POSTed Parameters resource; it is acceptable to return an OperationOutcome if mixing is not supported.
+Implementation MAY support such mixing of input parameters.

+These constraints are applicable even if if some or all of the in parameters are specified in the URL

 ##### Requirements

 The requirements operation supports the ability of a repository to determine the effective requirements of an artifact, including: